ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/RSCG-Examples/ShadowWriterProjectInfo.md

 ### About
 :::note

-Generating null objects for testing
+Generating C# code from project attributes

 :::